johnrcui/angulocity/gist.md

 ## Final Thoughts

 I hope I have convinced some of you to accept my notion of animating AngularJS.
-There might be some die-hard ngAnimate guys that will hate me for this, but I'm not planning to go back.
+There might be some die-hard ngAnimate guys that will hate me for this, but at least give it a try.
 Thanks for the interest in this subject matter and please let me know what you think ...but be nice :).